tinymce/tinymce-docs/migration-from-4x.md

 ## Plugins

 Each release of TinyMCE adds new features and functionality.
-We also occasionally remove features and functionality, usually because we've added a better option.
+Occasionally some features and functionalities are removed because a better option is added.
 Here are the details about the features and functionalities that were removed in TinyMCE 5.0.

 ### Removed features